Degree Project in Biology

 The supervisor is responsible for the theoretical and practical supervision during the entire degree project.
 The supervisor should hold a doctorate within the relevant subject.
 There are often others, e.g., PhD-students that help you during your degree project, however, there is only one official supervisor.

 If the project and supervisor are tied to a work place other than Stockholm University, e.g., an authority, company or a university abroad, it counts as an external degree project.
-If you plan to do an external degree project you should contact the examiner for external degree projects well before starting.
-You are also encouraged to show your intended supervisor the instructions for external supervisors before you start.
+More information about external degree projects to come.
+Until then you can contact the study counsellor (see contact below) for more information.

 Some projects require data collection abroad.
 In this case you should talk to your supervisor and BIG early on to make necessary arrangements to ensure that you are insured during the time abroad.

 Within some projects it is possible to do a Minor Field Study (MFS), that is, a field study in a developing country financed by a Sida stipend.